joske2865/AMQ-Scripts/README.md

 ### amqSongDifficultyCounter.user.js

 A counting tool which counts how many songs there are on any given difficulty.
 Can be customized to count any difficulty range and any song type.
 To use, open a solo lobby and click the "Counter" button, next to the "Room settings" button.
-Usage of guest account strongly recommended so you don't inflate your "Songs played" as the tool simulates games and you need to hear at least 1 song before you can return to lobby.
+Usage of guest account strongly recommended so you don't inflate your Songs Played and Guess Rate as the tool simulates games and you need to hear at least 1 song before you can return to lobby.

 Terminology:
 - Difficulty: refers to the 1% song difficulty range between it and 1% less than it, for example: Difficulty 52 refers to 51-52% song difficulty, 30% is 29-30%, etc.